Here’s a short video interview about my research:

-Jason Farman is an Assistant Professor at University of Maryland, College Park in the Department of American Studies and a Distinguished Faculty Fellow in the Digital Cultures and Creativity Program.
+Jason Farman is the Director of the Design Cultures & Creativity Program, an Associate Professor in the Department of American Studies, and a faculty member with the Human-Computer Interaction Lab at the University of Maryland, College Park.
 He is author of the book Mobile Interface Theory: Embodied Space and Locative Media (Routledge, 2012 — winner of the 2012 Book of the Year Award from the Association of Internet Researchers), which focuses on how the worldwide adoption of mobile technologies is causing a reexamination of the core ideas about what it means to live our everyday lives: the practice of embodied space.
-His second book is an edited collection titled The Mobile Story: Narrative Practices with Locative Technologies, due out July 2013 from Routledge Press.
-He is currently working on a book project called The Myth of the Disconnected Life: How Mobile Technologies Have Transformed Social Connections.
-He has published scholarly articles on such topics as mobile technologies, Google maps, social media, videogames, digital storytelling, digital performance art, and surveillance.
-Farman has been a contributing author for The Atlantic and The Chronicle of Higher Education.
-He has also been interviewed on NPR’s Marketplace Tech Report, the Christian Science Monitor, the Baltimore Sun, the Denver Post, among others.
-He received his Ph.D. in Digital Media and Performance Studies from the University of California, Los Angeles.
+His is the editor of The Mobile Story: Narrative Practices with Locative Technologies (Routledge Press, 2014) and Foundations of Mobile Media Studies: Essential Texts on the Formation of a Field (Routledge Press, 2016).
+He is currently working on a book titled Waiting for Word: How Delays Have Shaped History, Love, War, Technology, and Everything We Know.
+He has published scholarly articles on such topics as mobile technologies, digital maps and cultural geography, locative and site-specific art, videogames, digital storytelling, performance art, social media, and surveillance.
+Farman has been a contributing author for The Atlantic, Atlas Obscura, and The Chronicle of Higher Education.
+He has also been interviewed on NPR’s Marketplace Tech Report, ABC News, the Associated Press, the Christian Science Monitor, the Baltimore Sun, the Denver Post, among others.
+He received his Ph.D. in Performance Studies and Digital Media from the University of California, Los Angeles.